Fred Davis (snooker player): Early life

 Fred Davis was born in Chesterfield, Derbyshire on 14 August 1913, the youngest of six children of coalminer-turned-pub landlord Fred Davis and his wife Ann-Eliza.
 His snooker-playing brother Joe, 12 years his senior, was the eldest of the six siblings.
 Joe actively discouraged Fred's professional ambitions, telling Fred that he was not good enough to pursue a professional career.
 Fred learned to play on a miniature table, a Christmas gift from his parents.
 Fred instead played English billiards which he later called "his first love", and he won the British Boys Under-16 Billiards Championship in 1929.
 In 1929, he turned professional automatically under the rules of the Billiards Association and Control Council.
 By the time he was ready to play competitive billiards, the sport was in sharp decline, although he did defeat Kingsley Kennerley to win the United Kingdom Professional Billiards Championship in 1951.
 Davis remarked that, once snooker had come to the fore, he assumed he would never play another billiards match.

 Career

 Pre-war career

 After a career in billiards in his youth, Davis concentrated on snooker.
 He first played in the World Snooker Championship in 1937 but lost 17–14 to Welshman Bill Withers in the first round, a defeat that Davis put down to ignoring his worsening eyesight.
 His brother Joe considered this defeat an affront to the family honour, and hammered Withers 30–1 in the next round.
-Joe's fury with his brother's performance persuaded Fred to consult an optician, who devised a pair of spectacles with swivel lens joints to help his play.
+Joe's fury with his brother's performance persuaded Fred to consult an optician, who devised a pair of glasses with swivel lens joints to help his play.
 He reached the semi-finals in 1938 and 1939 before reaching the final in 1940, losing 36–37.
 Davis was called up on 20 July 1940 to serve in the British Army for the Second World War, only five days after his wedding.